 For independent non-executive director and executive directors, the vacancies are advertised and a search firm may be engaged to identify candidates which meet the person specification and skills criteria specified by the nomination committee, which includes fitness and propriety, time commitment and outside directorships where applicable.
 Candidates are interviewed by the search firm and a panel of the nomination committee members.
 In all cases, references are obtained.
 The Nomination Committee makes a recommendation to the board.

 Board diversity policy

-Unity Trust Bank’s board has agreed to an aspirational aim that the board will comprise a minimum of 25% females by 2019 and 33% females by 2022.
+Unity Trust Bank’s board has agreed to an aspirational aim that the board will comprise a minimum of 33% females by 2022.

 Unity Trust Bank has adopted a board diversity policy, which includes practical steps on how to meet that target, including:

 - considering diversity when making all independent non-executive director appointments;

 - challenging management to ensure the management population is made up of the most talented individuals;

 - ensure diversity is considered in succession planning; and